Loading...

 Janice Jensen (Germany) / WAP/BKN

-Walking Art and Community based practices
+Walking Arts and Community based practices

 Anna Viola Hallberg (Sweden) / WAP/BKN

-Walking Art and Community based practices
+Walking Arts and Community based practice

 Walking Art in urban environments